When Nobody Knows What Is Wrong: The Long Road to a CIDP Diagnosis

 Before any of this became a medical story, it was a daily life story.

-I was working as a network engineer in Lagos.
-My wife worked in Ibadan.
-I drove the long distance between them at weekends because that was where she was, and I did not mind the journey.
-We had a baby daughter not yet a year old.
-Life was steady and full.
+At the time I was working as a network engineer in Lagos.
+My wife worked in Ibadan, and I travelled between the two cities at weekends.
+We had a daughter not yet a year old.
+Life was busy, structured, and physically normal.

 The first signs came quietly enough that I dismissed them for months.